 - CBD oil: CBD oil is becoming common for treating anxiety in both pets and humans.
+Another option to consider, using treats that offer CBD for dogs.
 Since it isn’t federally regulated, make sure to do your research.
 You may want to ask your vet for a recommendation to find a quality product and give your dog the correct dosage for his size.

 - Exercise: If you haven’t had the time to take your dog out to walk, run, and play much lately, it could be leaving him feeling cooped up and lonely.
 Let him work out his anxiety with an enjoyable romp in your backyard or the dog park.